bennyistanto/site/notebook/README.md

 run the cells in order.
 Notebook 3 has a `DRY_RUN` flag; leave it on for the first pass.

-`convert_equations.py`, `convert_radiation_equations.py` and
-`convert_remaining_equations.py` are a separate one-off pass.
-Squarespace exports equations as images, and these rewrite them as LaTeX.
-Run them only if your posts contain equations.

 ## Requirements

 Python 3.x with Jupyter.
 Each notebook imports what it needs at the top.